July 1, 2026, 9:53 am | Read time: 4 minutes

 The report takes a refreshingly clear stance: no miracle cures and no anti-aging promises—instead, a sober sorting of what truly works.

-The Report’s Secret Star: Your Endurance
+The Report’s Unsung Hero: Your Endurance

-For those who train regularly, the report offers a nice confirmation.
+For those who train regularly, the report offers a pleasant confirmation.
 Cardiovascular fitness, or how well your heart and circulatory system perform under stress, is described as possibly the best single predictor of how long you will live.

 Now for the part that many won’t like.
 The report dedicates an entire chapter to the drugs and substances most loudly discussed in the scene: rapamycin, metformin, GLP-1 agents, peptides, senolytics, as well as sauna, cold therapy, and hyperbaric oxygen therapy.